-Under her direction, the Panthers have appeared in post-season play in six of the last seven seasons, including back-to-back NCAA Tournament appearances in 2010 and 2011 and the program’s first-ever regular-season MVC title in 2011.
-She was at the helm to see UNI win its first-ever Women’s National Invitational Tournament game during the 2012-13 season.
-From the start of the 2009-10 season to the start of the 2012-13 season, Warren led the Panthers to 63 wins, marking the most wins in school history over a span of three seasons.
+Under her direction, the Panthers have appeared in post-season play in six of the last seven seasons, including back-to-back NCAA Tournament berths in 2010 and 2011.
+She led the Panthers to the program’s first in a Women's National Invitational Tournament game during the 2012-13 season.
+From the start of the 2009-10 season to the start of the 2012-13 season, Warren led the Panthers to 63 wins, marking the most wins in school history over a three-season span.